This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This chicken coq au vin recipe is a traditional French stew made up of braised chicken and a rich and flavorful sauce.
 The cooking process of browning and braising leaves you with incredibly tender and absolutely delicious chicken and vegetables in a red wine sauce.
 It’s silky and smooth, and tastes complex, but is ready without a lot of active cooking.
 If you’ve ever been intimidated to try it, now is the time and I’ll walk you through the process.

 Hearty dishes like this chicken coq au vin are perfect fall or winter meals for special occasions!
-This recipe makes a complete meal served with mash potatoes or (my preference) mashed cauliflower.
+This recipe makes a complete meal served with French carrot salad and mash potatoes or (my preference) mashed cauliflower.
 Serve French pate with your favorite crackers as a starter and French almond cake for dessert.

 What Is Coq Au Vin?